What is Gamification in Language Learning?

 • It lowers the affective filter

-• It increases intrinsic motivation
+• It increases both extrinsic and intrinsic motivation

 • It provides healthy competition between peers or siblings